hashicorp/best-practices/terraform/providers/gce/README.md

 - [ ] In "Changes": click **Queue plan** if one has not already been queued, then **Confirm & Apply** to provision the `prod` environment
   - On a successful apply, there will be instructions output in a green font that will tell you how to interact with your new infrastructure

 This [same process](https://github.com/hashicorp/best-practices/blob/master/terraform/providers/gce/README.md#provision-the-aws-us-east-1-staging-environment) can be repeated for the `staging` environment as well as any other groups you would like to deploy infrastructure into.
-If you are deploying into a new group, be sure you have Artifacts created for it by following the [Multi-Region steps below](https://github.com/hashicorp/best-practices/blob/master/terraform/providers/aws/README.md#multi-region).

 ### Setup Vault